yumski/loan_status_analysis/README.md

 ## Next Steps

-It is important to note that due to both time and hardware constraints, I only selected nine features to perform exploratory data analysis and modeling.
-XGBoost is designed to be utilized with a large number of features to take full advantage of its boosting and regularization properties.
-I will keep updating this analysis to include more features in the future.
-I believe that using all 81 features in this dataset will result in a much more accurate model.
+It is important to note that due to both time and hardware constraints, I used RandomizedSearchCV for hyperparameter tuning.
+Setting more detailed hyper parameters in conjuction with GridSearchCV will result in a better tuned model.
+My next step is to further tune this model with PySpark.